sandersn/downlevel-dts/README.md

-downlevel-dts rewrites .d.ts files created by any version of Typescript so that they work with Typescript 3.4 or later.
+downlevel-dts rewrites .d.ts files created by any version of TypeScript so that they work with TypeScript 3.4 or later.
 It does this by converting code with new features into code that uses equivalent old features.
-For example, it rewrites accessors to properties, because Typescript didn't support accessors in .d.ts files until 3.6:
+For example, it rewrites accessors to properties, because TypeScript didn't support accessors in .d.ts files until 3.6:

 ```ts
 declare class C {